 When you’re looking for equipment or real estate for your organization, the lease vs buy decision is a critical analysis that your team must perform.
 Whether you decide to lease or buy is dependent on several factors, such as the type of item you’re debating over (real estate or equipment), the fair value of the asset, how you want your company financials to look over time, and the amount of capital your business currently has.
 Sometimes, the right decision is hard to come to, so a lease vs buy calculator is helpful in making the right choice.
 Below are some advantages to both leasing and buying.

 Benefits of leasing

 There are many reasons why companies decide to lease items rather than buy them.
-The primary benefit of leasing is that you’re able to enjoy the advantages of ownership without the risk – in the case of real estate, most maintenance is handled by the lessor.
+When leasing, a company can benefit from the advantages of ownership without the risk – in the case of real estate, most maintenance is handled by the lessor.
 However, the lessee might pay a small fee for common area maintenance.

 Benefits of buying

 Buying is often considered to be a good long-term investment.
-Given the fact that rent payments likely increase each year and payments on a building you own usually have a fixed overhead, buying may be the best investment for your company.
+Given that rent payments are likely to increase each year and payments on a building you own typically have a fixed overhead, buying may be the best investment for your company.
 For a business that is stable and plans to stay in one place for a long time, buying may be more sensible than leasing real estate.

-Five things to consider for both equipment and real estate
+Five factors to consider for both equipment and real estate